microsoft/ChatGPT-Robot-Manipulation-Prompts/examples/task_decomposition_virtualhome_supplementary/README.md

 * scenarios/: A folder for storing the scenarios used in the experiment.

 **Please note that:**
-This code uses [VirtualHome v2.3.0](http://virtual-home.org/documentation/master/index.html) and [the Python API](https://github.com/xavierpuigf/virtualhome) to communicate with the environment.
+This code uses [VirtualHome v2.2.4](http://virtual-home.org/documentation/master/downloads/downloads.html#v2-2-4) simulator and [the Python API](https://github.com/xavierpuigf/virtualhome) to communicate with the environment.
 The codes were tested with the API virtualhome==2.3.0.